canihazburrito/startup/README.md

   - retriving vote status
 - **DB/Login** - Users can't join or create a lobby unless they are auithenticated.
 Users, topics, options, and votes are stored in database.
 - **Websocket** - The topic of the lobby as well as options and votes are broadcast to other users in the lobby.

+## HTML Deliverable

+- **HTML pages** - I included 4 html pages for logging in, joining a lobby, voting, and an about page
+- **HTML tags** - Each page has head, nav, body, header, main, and footer tags
+- **Links** - The login page links to the join/create page which links to the lobby page.
+Every page contains links in the navigation bar to the pther pages as well as the about page and in the footer of each page is a link to my GitHub respository
+- **Text** - Each page contains short instructions for the various features and buttons and the about page contains information about the site
+- **3rd Party Service** - The lobby code on the lobby screen will be attrivuted to a 3rd party service.
+- **Images** - The about page has a picture of me :/)
+- **Login** - The home page has a placeholder to log in
+- **Database** - The options on the lobby page will be stored in a database
+- **Websocket** - The lobby title as well as the options and the votes for each option will all be updated for the user in realtime